microsoft/IIoT/HOL/IOTHubPiHackathon/Cleanup/README.md

 ### Option 3 - Reduce the size of the running Azure services
 If you plan on using the PCS after this lab, you can leave it running but it's recommended that you reduce the size/scale of some of the resources so that the services consume less from your subscription.
 1. Change the IoT Hub from an S2 – Standard to an S1 – Standard.
-  - Within the pre-configured solution resource group, click on the IoT Hub service.
+  - Within the solution accelerator resource group, click on the IoT Hub service.
   - Navigate to Settings -> Pricing and Scale -> and change the pricing tier to S1 – Standard.
 Make sure to click "Save" in the top navigation.

       <p align="center">